ArmandBernard/teaching-coding/HtmlCssJs/WhatAreScripts.md

 Scripts allow you to change things dynamically in a webpage and transmit information to a server.
 Basically every website uses them.

+Scripts on the web are written in a programming language called **JavaScript**.

 # The web without scripts

 While a lot can be done with static webpages, there are inherent limitations.